 Both groups reach the prison where the Heart of Darkness, Eclipso’s gem, is being held, but the mercenaries had the whole place wired and everyone but Deathstroke is forced to fall back.
 Left alone, Deathstroke’s attracted by the black diamond, which seduces him and convinces him to touch the diamond.
 This allows Eclipso to escape and possess his body .
 As the stakes keep rising, now is when Grifter really gets to shine.
 Eclipso had super strength, so bullets didn’t damage him.
 But Grifter manages to trick Eclipso into walking onto one of the bombs that had been set up, knocking him out and stealing the Black Diamond from his fingers.
 This is just a temporary solution, though.

 The Team is given a mystical sword by one of the spirit sentinels of the Island.
 They have to harm Deathstroke’s body badly enough that Eclipso will want to move onto another host.
 Alex takes it upon himself to stab his best friend through the chest, causing Eclipso to fly towards Cole, because damn, he’s just so tempting.
 I mean, Deathstroke was the most skilled one in the team, and yet Eclipso says Cole might be an even better host.
 He’s a cool dude like that.
 Cole was actually counting on it, because once Eclipso gets close enough he pulls out the Black Diamond, and successfully traps Eclipso inside.
 Threat aborted, and Deathstroke manages to survive.
 None of Kaizen’s mercenaries live, so all in all, it’s a win-win.
+This arc is also seen via flashback in a single panel of “Justice League Dark” issue 23.2.
 Now that this tedious first arc is over the Wildstorm references get a lot heavier.

 The second story opens in the Advanced Research Prosthetic Centre, where Caitlin Fairchild gets to have an internship.
 She chats with one of the friends she’s made there, Maxine, who likes the band Ladytron!
 Yep, this is the New 52 version of Ladytron.
 The first one we’ll get, anyway.
 Apparently, Maxine is a war veteran who lost most of her limbs and now is having her body replaced with prosthetics.
 The scientist in charge of the facility is Dr. Henshaw, who takes care of another project on the side – the Spartan Project.
 He’s found an old mechanical soldier that has been disused for years and that he hopes to reanimate.
 Little does he know, the Spartan android was sent by Kaizen Gamorra, and it is about to be activated soon!
 Thanks to being able to peek into the future, Gamorra figured out one of Team 7’s members is capable of becoming a superhuman as powerful as Superman, and he wants this transformation to happen under his own terms.
 Wait.
 This is what we get for Spartan in the New 52?
 An evil robot sent by Kaizen?
 Jeez.